Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/quickstart/payment-links.md

 > Upon completing this step, your DNS records will be configured.

-* Now that you've established and verified your DNS records, Hyperswitch proceeds to verify the connection and provision your domain on our end.
+* Now that you've established and verified your DNS records, Superstream proceeds to verify the connection and provision your domain on our end.
 You will receive an email from us once the domain is ready for you to enable it.

 ### FAQ